Scott-Mabe/tps-bootcamp/lab-directions/lab-4-fixing-code.md

 # Now we need to make edits in the Datadog console.

-To make sure logs are being paresed correctly we will clone the python pipeline and edit our
+To make sure logs are being paresed correctly we will clone the python pipeline and edit our newly created pipeline